opensanctions/opensanctions/site/_content/faq.md

 OpenSanctions is an effort to acquire relevant data from a large array of online sources and to bundle it into more useful, synthetic entity lists for our users.
 To provide transparency and choice, we also re-publish the entities from each data source separately.

-*Please note that entities from different data sources are not yet de-duplicated in collections.
-If two source lists mention the same individual or company, they will be included twice.
-De-duplication will [become available](https://github.com/pudo/opensanctions/issues/86) in Q4/2021.*

 ### Will you delete data about me?